History of rugby union in Australia: Arrival of rugby league

 By the time England's new "Northern Union game" arrived in Australia it was fundamentally different from rugby union, with lineouts, rucks and two players from each team having already been removed, and the play-the-ball introduced.

 In 1907, the schism that more than a decade earlier, had torn the Northern Rugby Football Union from the Rugby Football Union, arrived on Australia's doorstep.
-Rugby union's amateur high ideals, irked the working class rugby players who sought compensation for time away from work.
-A meeting took place at Bateman's Crystal Hotel in Sydney on 8 August 1907, where a resolution was made to form the New South Wales Rugby Football League.
+Rugby union's amateur high ideals, irked the working class rugby players who sought compensation for time away from work, especially after games in 1907 at the Sydney Cricket Ground drew high levels of gate-money for the NSWRU from crowds of up to 52,000.
+Assisted by professional cricketer Victor Trumper, a meeting took place at Bateman's Crystal Hotel in Sydney on 8 August 1907, where a resolution was made to form the New South Wales Rugby Football League.
 They played their first season in 1908.

-Such was the impact of the arrival of rugby league, that in 1908, when the touring Wallabies team returned from England, eleven of the players joined rugby league teams.
+Such was the impact of the arrival of rugby league, that in 1908, when the touring Wallabies team returned from England, the majority of the players joined rugby league teams..
 By 1910 rugby league had overtaken rugby union in popularity.

 Recovery

 A rugby game in Queensland during the early 1900s.

-In 1903, Australia played its first test against the All Blacks, in front of a crowd of 30,000 at the Sydney Cricket Ground.
-In 1907, Australia again played the All Blacks, at the same venue as the 1903 match, with crowd numbers reaching 50,000.
-This figure would not be surpassed again by rugby union at the ground after the start of rugby league in 1908 (the SFS commenced as the Sydney rectangular venue for rugby league and union in 1988).
+Crowd numbers enjoyed at the beginning of the century would not be surpassed again by rugby union at the Sydney Cricket Ground after the start of rugby league in 1908.
+The SFS commenced as the Sydney rectangular venue for rugby league and union in 1988.

 By the time of the 1910 British Lions rugby league tour, rugby league was well entrenched as the major winter sport in all of Queensland, New South Wales and the Australian Capital Territory, surpassing rugby union.
 This was a position from which rugby union would never recover in Australia.